-Parenting has always been a full-time job, but it’s taken on a whole new form over the past few weeks.
-Our homes are not only homes anymore, but also schools, cafeterias, playgrounds, and sports fields.
-And we are no longer just parents, but also teachers, short-order cooks, coaches and art teachers — while trying to get everything else done in our lives.
-To help you through this time, we’ve put together this parenting podcast playlist.
-We hope these podcast help set the tone for our upcoming free digital event, #BlogHer20 Parenting — which you can register for here!
+Parenting has always been a full-time job, but it’s taken on a whole new form over the past year.
+Our homes weren’t just homes.
+They also became schools, cafeterias, playgrounds, and sports fields.
+And we are no longer just parents, but also teachers, short-order cooks, coaches, and art teachers — while trying to get everything else done in our lives.
+That’s why Goodpods founder JJ Ramberg has some helpful podcast recommendations for our community.

 This episode of Breathe + Bloom is extra special — why?
 Because it was taped LIVE at #BlogHer20 Health, featuring two of our incredible speakers!
 Dr. Jessica Shepherd, host of B+B, sits down with parenting expert and pediatrician Dr. Cara Natterson to discuss Natterson’s latest book, Decoding Boys.
 If you’re a boy-mom, or just want to learn more about the male brain — this podcast is for you.